pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [eFPS - Exterior FPS boost](https://www.nexusmods.com/skyrimspecialedition/mods/54907)

 ## OpenComposite
 [Skyrim VR OpenComposite Fixes Custom Build](https://www.nexusmods.com/skyrimspecialedition/mods/85389): (Optional) It improves performance for the OpenXR devices such as Meta Quest by skipping SteamVR(OpenVR) layer.
-Download the Main and OpenComposite_SkyUIVR_Fix.
-Use Root builder.
+Download the Main, SkyUI VR Fix.
+Use Root builder for the Main.
 A downside is that you cannot name your character in game because it does not have VR keyboard.
-You will have to use its INI if you have to name your character.
-I do not mind personally.
+You will have to edit its INI if you want to name your character.

 ## New Contents
 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576): Radiant quests in job boards.\